DDwillis59/keeper-app/src/components/README.md

 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
 I am always looking for ways to improve the app!

-## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for more information.